mapbox/maki/README.markdown

 I recommend using [Inkscape](http://inkscape.org/) for editing and exporting from the .SVG to take advantage of Inkscape's batch export, as all the icons have unique ID's that Inkscape uses to create file names.

-The .PNG icon files in renders/ and also in the .zip are ready to use, but you will not be able to modify their colors or sizes.
+Maki follows these design principles:

 - Simple, clear, recognizable
 - Three sizes: 12/18/24 px
-- Single color, with 1px 50% transparent white outline.
+- Single color, with 1px 30% transparent white outline.
 - Based upon internationally recognized symbols when appropriate.
 Good sources for symbol precedents include [AIGA symbols](http://www.aiga.org/symbol-signs/), and the [Noun Project](http://thenounproject.com/).

 To view the backlog of icons that need to be created, visit https://github.com/mapbox/maki/wiki/Maki-Backlog

 ## Completed icons

 ### Basic shapes